-Walters (1989) fitted data from an Alaskan tide-water glacier on amplitude decay with distance from grounding line to a purely viscous version of the stress-coupling scale similar in form to Eq.
-(22).
-While the comparison made in that study provided a good agreement to observations the author effectively chooses a value of η that works and since the decay is known to be exponential it is not unexpected that a good fit is obtained.
-Regardless, the same method cannot be used for forcing periods similar to or smaller than the Maxwell time scale.
-As has been shown, the stress-coupling length scale at these periods strongly depends on the period and either the purely elastic or full visco-elastic stress-coupling length scale should be used.
+Walters (1989) fitted data from an Alaskan tidewater glacier on amplitude decay with distance from grounding line to a purely viscous version of the stress-coupling scale similar in form to Eq.
+(23).
+While the comparison made in that study provided a good agreement to observations, the author effectively chooses a value of η that produced best fit to data, and since the decay is known to be exponential, it is not unexpected that a good fit is obtained.
+Regardless, the same method cannot be used for forcing periods similar to or smaller than the Maxwell timescale.
+As has been shown, the stress-coupling length scale at these periods strongly depends on the period and either the purely elastic or full viscoelastic stress-coupling length scale should be used.